Haziq Kasyful Azim Hasimulabdillah

-Muhammad Haziq Kasyful Azim bin Mohammad Hasimulabdillah (born 24 December 1998) is a Bruneian footballer who plays as a defender or midfielder for Kasuka FC of the Brunei Super League and the Brunei national football team.
+Muhammad Haziq Kasyful Azim bin Mohammad Hasimulabdillah (born 24 December 1998) is a Bruneian footballer who plays as a defender or midfielder for Brunei Super League club Kasuka and the Brunei national team.

 Club career

 From 2013 to 2016, Haziq trained with Tabuan Muda, the youth scheme of the National Football Association of Brunei Darussalam, while playing for their league teams in the 2015 Brunei Premier League and the 2016 Brunei Super League consecutively.
 He moved to Menglait FC in the 2017–18 Brunei Super League season, finishing in tenth place out of 11, ending in relegation.
 He played for Kasuka FC at the start of the following season.

-At the start of 2019, Haziq was one of 24 youth players unveiled as the squad members for the return of DPMM FC to the Bruneian leagues, starting from the 2018–19 Brunei Premier League.
+At the start of 2019, Haziq was one of 24 youth players unveiled as the squad members for the return of DPMM FC to the Bruneian leagues, starting from the 2019 Brunei Premier League.
 He scored on his debut in a 4–0 win over Rimba Star FC on 9 January.
 The team comfortably won the league and gained promotion to the 2020 Brunei Super League which was eventually expanded to 16 teams.
 Unfortunately, the league was abandoned after only two rounds played due to the COVID-19 pandemic.

 The following year, DPMM FC played their first team for the 2021 Brunei Super League and hence Haziq returned to Kasuka FC, where they were unbeaten after five matches until a 2–0 defeat to Haziq's former employers DPMM ended their streak in the beginning of August.
 Soon after another streak was broken with the presence of local COVID-19 infections, forcing the league to be abandoned for a second time.

 In 2022, Haziq managed to go all the way to the final of the 2022 Brunei FA Cup with Kasuka where they were beaten 2–1 by DPMM FC.
+The next year, Haziq played a part in their 16-game unbeaten streak to win the league championship.
+En route to their second league title in a row, Haziq scored his first goal for Kasuka in a 19–0 dismantling of Panchor Murai FC.